-1. A term employee is not eligible for benefits and will receive pay on each payroll in lieu of vacation in compliance with the Employment Standards Act.
+1. A term employee can be eligible for benefits as per the following TERM EMPLOYEE - BENEFIT SCHEDULE and will receive pay on each payroll in lieu of vacation in compliance with the Employment Standards Act.

 - 2. The length of the term will not exceed twelve (12) months. - 3.
 Should a term position develop into a permanent position, NALSC reserves the right to offer the term employee the permanent position at the end of the term.
 The term employee must have been in the position for at least 6months, successfully completed their probationary period, and must receive a recommendation from their contract manager.